When you purchase through links on our site, we may earn a commission. Here’s how it works.

 Kitties will not like these for the sweet flavor.
 These treats are incredibly high in fat and can make bellies feel full quickly.
 Kitties may appreciate this, but nothing about this food is healthy for them.

-What To Do If My Cat Ate A donut?
+What To Do If My Cat Ate A Donut?

+Donuts can include things like nuts and raisins.
+These can be choking hazards, as well as may be toxic to kitties.
 Raisins can cause serious issues like kidney failure and can cause kitties severe long-term medical issues, including coma, seizure, and heart attack.
 If your kitty ate a donut, make sure to do your best to find out what is in it, and reach out to your vet if you are concerned your pet may have consumed a toxic substance.
 This is a situation that could be profoundly serious or may just be a few days of discomfort.
 It all depends on the specific ingredients of the donut and how much of it the kitty ingested.

 Feline Nutritional Needs

 Felines are obligate carnivores and natural-born hunters.
 They need nutrients that are only found in animal proteins and products to survive.
 These animals should have a high-protein diet with low carbohydrates and a moderate amount of healthy fats.
 They also need minerals, vitamins, fatty acids, and amino acids.
 Most commercial cat foods will contain the appropriate level of balanced, healthy ingredients to provide everything a kitty needs to survive.
 They do not need sweet treats like baked goods or fried dough.
 Cats must maintain a healthy weight.
-Obesity is a noticeably big problem, as are arthritis and diabetes.
+Feline obesity is a noticeably big problem, as are arthritis and diabetes.
 Owners should collaborate with their veterinarians to keep their kitty at a healthy body weight and make sure they are feeding them an appropriate diet.

 Vital Essentials Freeze Dried Treats